mitzirubi/hackbright_project_forgetmenot/README.md

+## <a name="author"></a>About the author

+Rubi graduated from UC Davis and was a fellow in Hackbright Cohort #12.
+She is a Software engineer with a background in customer support and exposure to the share economy and on demand deliveries.
+She is a highly motivated, hardworking, and social individual who values opportunities that will foster learning and professional growth.
+For more details see her [linkedin] (https://www.linkedin.com/in/mitzirubimartinez) profile.

 # #Forgetmenot

 Forgetmenot gives foodies the ability to keep track of the likes they want to remember, using the images geotag location.
 Users can enjoy checking places of their list and adding more liked images later.